The Scottish Fold

 Originally, upon discovering this breed, Scottish Folds were called Lops after the lop-eared rabbit, but the name was changed to pay homage to its country of origin.
 This breed was first discovered in 1961 in Scotland, and by 1978, the Scottish Fold became one of the most popular breeds in North America.

 Scottish Folds have a medium build and rounded facial features including the chin, cheeks, and nose.
 They also have short necks in addition to short legs, but their tails are generally in proportion to the length of their bodies.
 Most importantly, the small ears of a Scottish Fold cat are folded forward and downward, with pointed tips.
 The coats on a Scottish Fold come in two variations: long hair and short hair.
 Long-haired Scottish Folds have medium to long hair length, while short-haired Scottish Folds have dense coats that are soft to the touch and evenly distributed.
 This breed is non-hypoallergenic.

 General care guide

 Some Scottish Fold cats face increased wax build-up in their folded ears, so assistance is needed in cleaning their ears.
-The folded ears are a result of a genetic mutation that causes the ear cartilage to fold, and even though this breed does not face increased chances of ear mites or ear infections, this breed can suffer complications linked to degenerative joint disease.
+The folded ears are a result of a genetic mutation that causes the ear cartilage to fold, and even though this breed does not face increased chances of ear mites or ear infections.
 Owners must ensure the health of their Scottish Folds are well monitored.
 With regards to grooming requirements, the fur coats on Scottish Folds are generally low-maintenance and will only require brushing to remove dead hairs.
 Other general health, nutritional, and dental care applies.

 Interesting fact: Scottish Folds have been discovered from as early as 1796, when an English sailor returned from China with a cat with folded ears.